 I, myself am a Nigerian Dwarf breeder and owner.
 My first little friends were two unpedigreed Nigerian Dwarf does (Ethel and Thumbolina) and one Nigerian Dwarf doe (Lucy) whom I had to go after her pedigree and get her registered.
 This is how I was introduced to IDGR (now International Goat, Sheep, Camelid Registry).
 It held a special place in my heart then and it still does now.
 I see this registry as a little different

 We at International Goat, Sheep, Camelid Registry are dedicated digging deep into the pedigrees where those pedigrees exist to give you accurate records of our animals.
-We are dedicated to going to the beginnings of the pedigree of your animal where you wish it, to determine what percentage of that breed your animal actually is.
+We are dedicated to going to the beginnings of the pedigree of your animal where you wish it, to determine what percentage of that breed your animal.

 We will continue to accept new breeds, as well, because this is the basis of how all breeds were created.